Insurance for Independent Living Facilities

 High-Risk Procedures and their Impact on your Premiums

 Certain ILF features can push the risk profile toward assisted living or elevate frequency/severity of claims.
-Carriers scrutinize these closely and may surcharge or, if compliance is lacking, decline.:
+Carriers scrutinize these closely and may surcharge or, if compliance is lacking, decline:

 Procedure/Activity Risk Description Insurance Impact